RajeevAtla/emotion-detection/planning.md

 - [x] Investigate Orbax warning root causes and document behavior across TPU/GPU topologies.
 - [x] Update checkpoint save/restore utilities to persist and reuse sharding metadata explicitly.
-- [x] Add regression tests ensuring no warnings are emitted during checkpoint save/restore.
+- [ ] Add regression tests ensuring no warnings are emitted during checkpoint save/restore — existing tests suppress the warning instead of asserting on its absence.
 - [x] Coordinate with upstream Orbax releases or contribute fixes if local adjustments are insufficient.